 If you read Fitbit Hack #7 then you know your Fitbit can actually earn you cash or prizes.
+Yep you can get paid for walking with a fitbit.

-That's right my fitbit friends, if you need more than just a daily challenge to keep getting those steps, I've got you covered.
+If you need more than just a daily challenge to keep getting those steps, I've got you covered.

 But back up for just a second.
 If you are rocking your Fitbit, I want to get something straight.